PennLINC/qsirecon/docs/installation.rst

 Singularity/Apptainer
 =====================

-The easiest way to get a Sigularity image is to run:
+The easiest way to get a Singularity image is to run:

 .. code-block:: bash

     apptainer build qsirecon-<version>.sif docker://pennlinc/qsirecon:<version>

-Where ``<version>`` should be replaced with the desired version of qsirecon that you want to download.
+Where ``<version>`` should be replaced with the desired version of *QSIRecon* that you want to download.
 Do not use ``latest`` or ``unstable`` unless you are performing limited testing.

 As with Docker, you will need to bind the Freesurfer license.txt when running Singularity :